 The Issues Raised by Remote Working for Accessibility

-Ultimately, accessibility isn’t an issue—it’s about your business meeting the needs of your employees.
-Instead, you should view each of the below points as opportunities for growth in your company.
+Accessibility shouldn’t be viewed as a problem.
+Rather, it’s about your business meeting the needs of your employees.
+You should view each of the below points as opportunities for growth in your company, rather than a chore.

-Remote working represents a chance for greater equality and freedom of opportunity for those with disabilities—if you take it.
-Freed of the limits of a physical work space, employees can approach work their way.
+Remote working represents a chance for greater equality and freedom of opportunity for those with disabilities—if businesses take it.
+Freed of the limits of a physical work space, employees can approach work in a manner that’s attuned to their personal needs.

 1. Limits of Home Working Spaces

-At the crux of accessibility is avoiding assumptions: just because someone has the means to complete their work in an office, doesn’t mean they do at home.
+At the crux of accessibility is the need to avoid assumptions.
+Just because someone has the means to complete their work in an office, doesn’t mean they do at home.
 Consult your disabled employees, put them in positions to action genuine change, and create comprehensive request forms that give everyone the opportunity to access what they need.
-This isn’t limited to equipment—consider the needs of neurodivergent employees too.
+This isn’t limited to desks or office equipment—consider the needs of neurodivergent employees too.

 2. The Restrictions of Technology